 Everything in life starts small.
 People, trees, houses, relationships, and even faith.
 But when something—even a microscopic something—is loved, nurtured, and cultivated, that small beginning begins to grow exponentially.
 A garden is planted one inch of dirt at a time.
 A book is written one word at a time.
 A marathon is run one step at a time.
 And a relationship with God is deepened one day, one hour, and one moment at a time.
 We are carriers of Kingdom seeds, so we can’t be afraid to start small.
 We don’t always see the potential in our small beginnings, but God does.

 Here’s the kicker.
 We can hustle, persevere, and try our hardest, but without God’s blessing, there’s only so much we can do.
 A little boy once offered his lunch—a few fish and some loaves of bread—but it was God who made it multiply.
 A desperate mother once sent her baby down the Nile in a basket to avoid a murderous Pharaoh—but it was God who protected him, granted him favor, and empowered him to lead the Israelites out of Egyptian slavery.
+Nehemiah used the resources available to him to rebuild the wall around Jerusalem—but it was God who gave the workers strength and kept their enemies at bay.
 Likewise, we can offer what we have.
 We can do what little we can do.
 But it’s God who makes things grow and prosper.